Information on Wildfire Training

 S-100 and S-100A

-The most common fire training course in B.C. is the S-100, which is considered as basic fire suppression training for contract crews.
+The most common firefighter training course in B.C. is the S-100, which is considered basic fire suppression training for contract crews.
 The S-100 and S-100A are required to meet the training requirements under Section 26.3.1 Forestry Operation Fire Fighting of B.C.’s Occupational Health and Safety Regulation.
 The intended audience for this course is forest industry workers and contract fire fighters.

 The S-100 is a two-day, 16-hour course with both a classroom and a field component.
 The annual refresher is a one-day, four-hour course and does not include a field component.
 Both the S-100 and S-100A are good for one year from date of delivery.
 If a person has taken either course within the last five years, they would only need to take the S-100A to be considered trained for the following year.
 If more than five years have passed since a person has taken either course, they would need to re-take the two-day, S-100 course again.

-S-100 training material (student and instructor guides) must be purchased from the BC Wildfire Service.
-Course completion (“certification”) cards are also available for purchase.
+S-100 training material (student and instructor guides) is available to all endorsed instructors through the online endorsement portal.
+Updated S-100A materials are in development and will be available for 2027.
+Course completion (“certification”) cards are also available online through the portal.
 Any student that does not have a course completion card signed by an endorsed instructor will not be considered as having taken the S-100.

 S-185